hideyukisaito/ofxAVString/README.md

 # ofxAVString
-A utility class for the yugop style text effect in openFrameworks.
+A utility class for the yugop style text effect a.k.a.
+Ascii Vibration in openFrameworks.

 ## Usage